flyway/flywaydb.org/documentation/usage/commandline/info.md

 - `infoUntilDate`: Limits info to show only migrations applied before this date.
 Must be in the format `dd/MM/yyyy HH:mm` (e.g. `01/12/2020 13:00`)
 - `infoSinceVersion`: Limits info to show only migrations greater than or equal to this version, and any repeatable migrations. (e.g `1.1`)
 - `infoUntilVersion`: Limits info to show only migrations less than or equal to this version, and any repeatable migrations. (e.g. `1.1`)
-- `infoOfState`: Limits info to show only migrations of the provided state.
-This is case insensitive.
+- `infoOfState`: Limits info to show only migrations of the provided states.
+This is a case insensitive, comma-separated list.
 The valid states can be found at [Migration States](/documentation/concepts/migrations#migration-states).

 Example:
 <pre class="console">&gt; flyway info -infoSinceDate="01/12/2020 13:00"